NomicFoundation/hardhat/crates/tools/js/benchmark/README.md

 pnpm run benchmark
 ```

-The measurements will be printed stdout as machine-readable json and to stderr
-as human-readable output.
+The measurements will be printed to stdout as machine-readable json and to stderr as human-readable output.

 ## Grep